What is the best POS system for hospitality in 2026?

 But why exactly is Revel the ideal POS for a full-service restaurant?

-The system also has robust reporting and analytics, providing insights into sales trends, inventory levels, and customer preferences.
+The system also has reporting and analytics, providing insights into sales trends, inventory levels, and customer preferences.
 You can also track insights from your table management, identifying high-volume and slow-turning tables.

 All of this information helps restaurants make informed decisions to improve the bottom line.